bhaworth/sp3_rm_v2/README.md

 - Configures NFS service ports to static mappings
 - Adds the NFS ports as well as TCP/80 to iptables

+`bootstrap_test.sh` does the same as `bootstrap.sh` plus
+- exports /data and /work for NFS testing
-`bootstrap_web.sh` does the same as `bootstrap.sh` plus it installs the NGINX web service (for testing load balancer configurations).
+- installs the NGINX web service (for testing load balancer configurations).